 where $\mathcal{M}_{ij}$ is the set of common neighbors of nodes $i$ and $j$.
 It expresses the tendency for a pair of nodes to strengthen their mutual relationship if they have the same attitude toward their common neighbors.

-To incorporate the effect of social temperature, we introduce a stochastic element to the update rule Eq.~\eqref{eq:update_rule_deterministic}, allowing for occasional deviations from the deterministic update.
+To incorporate the effect of social temperature, we introduce a stochastic element to the update rule Eq.~\eqref{eq:update_rule_deterministic}, allowing for occasional deviations from the deterministic update, as illustrated by \autoref{fig:illustration_b}.
 Specifically, we define the probability of updating the opinion variable $x_{ij}$ as follows:

 where

 and